Pigeon Island (Houtman Abrolhos): History

 The geographic location of Pigeon Island suggests that it might have been visited by survivors of the 1629 Batavia shipwreck, but there is no surviving evidence of this, either documentary or archaeological.
 It was mined for guano in the 20th century.

 Geography

 Pigeon Island is roughly triangular in shape, with a short side on the south west, and two long sides coming together at a point in the north east.
 The island is covered with infrastructure, with a high density of huts covering the entire island, right down to the water line; in total there are 54 camps, a school and a pub.
 There are also around 20 jetties, mainly along the northwest side, as this is the only direction from which the island may be approached by boat.
 The island is surrounded by reef to the south and east, but a passage known as Pigeon Island Anchorage runs along the northwest side.

+Pigeon Island is seasonally populated by a great many Western Rock Lobster fishers, and Pigeon Island Anchorage represents the only safe approach to the island.
+It is thus heavily used as both a navigational passage and as an anchorage.

+This passage was used by the in 1629.
+Arriving at the group in search of survivors of the shipwreck, it entered the passage, anchoring off Barge Rock in order to land a party of men on East Wallabi Island.